Ecroyd History, Family Crest & Coats of Arms

 - Origins Available:

 The history of the Ecroyd family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in a clearing surrounded by oak trees.
 This Yorkshire surname is derived from the Old English words ac, which means oak, and rod, which means clearing.
+Collectively, the name literally means "dweller at the oak clearing."

 Early Origins of the Ecroyd family